 - peppermint essential oil

-- 5-10 drops peppermint essential oil for scent/cooling/soothing (optional)
+- 5-10 drops of peppermint essential oil (optional)

 - Infuse the herbs into the olive oil.
 There are two ways to do this.
 You can either combine the herbs and the olive oil in a jar with an airtight lid and leave 3-4 weeks, shaking daily OR heat the herbs and olive oil over low/low heat in a double boiler for 3 hours (low heat!) until the oil is very green.
 You can also omit this step completely, or just a drop of each of the essential oils instead.